coin100-dao/coin100Web3/chatGpt2.md

-what does reward incentive look like in the code if we decided to go the liquidity pool route ? what 's its code ? is there an alternative approach to these numbers ?
+what does reward incentive look like in the code if we decided to go the liquidity pool route ? what 's its code ? is there an alternative approach to these numbers ? need a genius logic with genius numbers and a genius plan remember we will start with $100 in liquidity at price of 0.01 people should have no issues finding and buying this token so consider the supply